tomakant/glassycrawl/README.md

 This project was designed to help job hunters gain a better understanding of companies on Glassdoor by attempting to summarize employee reviews.

 The web app that I created is called Glassy Crawl, and has dual functionality.
-Users can serch for companies based on certain attributes such as
+Users can search for companies based on certain attributes such as

 ###The Data Collection Process